 The excitement is building for the return of Vivid Sydney to our city — just 100 days to go.

-From 27 May to 18 June, the streets will come alive with mesmerising art displays and 3D light projections, exhilarating live music performances, thought-provoking debates and deep-dive discussions from some of the world's brightest minds.
+From 26 May to 17 June, the streets will transform with mesmerising art displays and 3D light projections, exhilarating live music performances, thought-provoking debates, and deep-dive discussions from some of the world's brightest minds.

-This year, take your time to wander along the 8km Light Walk, the longest in the history of the festival.
-Starting from Sydney Opera House you'll traverse the city all the way to Central Station, with exciting new locations including the Central Station Concourse and The Goods Line.
+This year, take your time to wander along the 8.5km Light Walk.
+Starting from Sydney Opera House you'll traverse the city all the way to Central Station, with significant expansions across pockets of the city.

-Feel the buzz of creative energy enlivening our streets as you admire artwork, dance the night away or listen to fascinating talks in the Sydney CBD, Circular Quay, The Rocks, Walsh Bay, Barangaroo, Darling Harbour, Darling Square, Darling Quarter, The Goods Line, Central Station, and iconic city structures such as the Sydney Opera House, Sydney Harbour Bridge, Museum of Contemporary Art Australia and Customs House.
+Feel the buzz of creative energy enlivening our streets as you admire artwork, dance the night away, feed your soul or listen to fascinating talks in the Sydney CBD, Circular Quay, The Rocks, Walsh Bay, Barangaroo, Carriageworks, Darling Harbour, Darling Square, Darling Quarter, The Goods Line, Central Station, and iconic city structures such as the Sydney Opera House, Sydney Harbour Bridge, Museum of Contemporary Art Australia and Customs House.

-Stay tuned for the full program announcement, coming soon.
-Sign up to MyVivid to be the first to receive all updates.
+Stay tuned for the full program announcement, coming soon – be sure to sign up to MyVivid to be the first to receive all updates.